 Umbrella rigs

-You may find umbrella rigs at local fishing tackle stores, online, or make one yourself if you are up to it.
+You may find umbrella rigs at local fishing tackle stores online or make one yourself if you are up to it.

 Other Things You May Need for Fishing

 You need to have not only fishing equipment – you will also have to take care of some legal stuff.
-Most importantly, you may have to get two papers – a fishing license/permit and fishing endorsement.
+Most importantly, you may have to get two papers – a fishing license/permit and a fishing endorsement.

 Fishing license/permit

-Keep in mind that not everybody needs to acquire a fishing license – each state has its list of exemptions, so you better check them before buying a license.
+Remember that not everybody needs to acquire a fishing license – each state has its list of exemptions, so you better check them before buying a license.

 Fishing endorsement